mason-stewart/haberdash-fox/README.md

 * Run `bundle install`
 * Rename `config/database.yml.example` to `config/database.yml` and fill in whatever values you prefer/need
 * Run `rake db:setup`
-* Rename `.env.example` to `.env` and *YOU MUST* change each of the values.
+* Rename `.env.example` to `.env` and **you must** change each of the values.
 You can get the Etsy API keys by creating a developer account and registering your app at [http://www.etsy.com/developers](http://www.etsy.com/developers).
 To generate a new Rails secret token, you can just run `rake secret` in the app's folder and copy the result into your .env file.

 After this, you can start Postgres and run the server with `unicorn`.